googlefonts/variable-components-spec/variable-components-spec.md

 - Make it easy for existing implementations to adapt
 - Store the Variable Component data in a compact form, to maximize space saving

-The first thing we need to pin down is how to do “local design spaces”.
+The first thing we need to pin down is how to do “local designspaces”.
 How does a glyph define its own designspace, to be used by composites?

 Here are some of the insights that led to the current design, in order:

-1. The composite is in full control of the design space location of the component
+1. The composite is in full control of the designspace location of the component
-1. The _global_ design space location can affect the composite glyph, but it _does not need to affect_ the design space location of the base glyph _directly_.
+1. The _global_ designspace location can affect the composite glyph, but it _does not need to affect_ the designspace location of the base glyph _directly_.
 1. A “base glyph” is just a regular `glyf`-based glyph, using `gvar` for variations, but it needs to be able to use axes that are not user-controllable.